 Some experimentation is expected with a selection silviculture system.
 This system has rarely been used in coastal Douglas Fir and Western Hemlock forests.
 Results of this harvesting regime are unknown.
-The potential obstacles of implementation in a community forest needs to be tested over the probationary period.
+The potential obstacles of implementation in a community forest needs to be tested over the first few years of operation.

 Providing a continuous flow of wood from the community forest will require some silvicultural intervention in order to increase the volume of wood in the greater than 60 year age class.
-During the probationary period the AVCF will take the first steps to move towards a more even age class distribution for the forest.
+During the first few years of operation the AVCF will take the first steps to move towards a more even age class distribution for the forest.